Victoria, Kansas: Economy

 As of 2012, 61.5% of the population over the age of 16 was in the labor force.
 0.0% was in the armed forces, and 61.5% was in the civilian labor force with 59.7% being employed and 1.8% unemployed.
 The composition, by occupation, of the employed civilian labor force was: 26.7% in management, business, science, and arts; 26.2% in sales and office occupations; 17.0% in production, transportation, and material moving; 15.9% in natural resources, construction, and maintenance; and 14.2% in service occupations.
 The three industries employing the largest percentages of the working civilian labor force were: educational services, and health care and social assistance (24.1%); agriculture, forestry, fishing and hunting, and mining (10.7%); and Wholesale trade (8.2%).

 The cost of living in Victoria is relatively low; compared to a U.S. average of 100, the cost of living index for the community is 81.5.
 As of 2012, the median home value in the city was $101,200, the median selected monthly owner cost was $1,042 for housing units with a mortgage and $428 for those without, and the median gross rent was $555.

 Government

 Victoria is a city of the third class with a mayor-council form of government.
 The city council consists of five members, and it meets on the third Monday of each month.

+Originally, Victoria was within the organized Victoria Township.
+However, Victoria Township merged into an enlarged Herzog Township, which had previously absorbed Walker Township and a portion of Saline Township.

 Victoria lies within Kansas's 1st U.S. Congressional District.
 For the purposes of representation in the Kansas Legislature, the city is located in the 40th district of the Kansas Senate and the 111th district of the Kansas House of Representatives.

 Education

 Primary and secondary education

-Unified School District (USD) 432 is based in Victoria and operates two public schools in the city:
+The community is served by Victoria USD 432 public school district, and operates two public schools in the city: